 A chipmunk!
 Isn’t he cute?
 It’s a good thing we had Coco on a leash or she would have been tumbling down the mountain trying to catch the little guy!

 As we continued along, the trail began to get extremely rocky.

 At ten years old, Coco still acts like a puppy but we didn’t want to risk her injuring one of her legs like she’s done in the past so Brandon started carrying her for part of the hike.

 We made it far enough to get a gorgeous shot of the lake but had to turn around there since it was becoming a little too much for our pup.

 She had fun while it lasted though!

-Even though we didn’t do the entire hike, what we did see was probably the best one we’ve been on yet.
-We really want to go back and hike Bayview Trail next year (sans Coco-unfortunately) so that we can make it to the falls and also try a few other trails close by.
+We didn’t do the entire hike but what we did see was probably the best one we’ve been on yet.
 If you enjoy hiking and are ever in Tahoe, I highly recommend checking it out.

 Do you take your dog hiking?
 What’s the best hike you’ve ever been on?